Standard Attributes Explained: Making the Compiler Your Code Reviewer

 }

-}The value of [[noreturn]] to the compiler lies in optimization: the compiler knows no control flow will come back after fatal_error(), so it does not need to generate code for the return path.
-Furthermore, the compiler can use this to suppress "function might not return a value" warnings.
+}The value of [[noreturn]] to the compiler lies in optimization: the compiler knows that control flow will not return after the call, so it does not need to generate code for the return path.
+Furthermore, the compiler can suppress "function might not return a value" warnings based on this.

-⚠️ Note: If you add [[noreturn]] to a function that actually does return, the behavior is undefined behavior (UB).
-The compiler might not report an error, but the generated code could behave completely unexpectedly.
+⚠️ Note: If you add [[noreturn]] to a function that actually returns, the behavior is undefined.
+The compiler may not report an error, but the generated code may be completely unexpected.

 [[carries_dependency]]

-This attribute was introduced in C++11 for propagating memory order dependency chains related to std::memory_order_consume.
-It is extremely rarely used in practice—because mainstream compilers (GCC, Clang) promote memory_order_consume directly to memory_order_acquire, making this attribute practically useless.
+This attribute was introduced in C++11 for memory order dependency chain propagation related to std::memory_order::consume.
+It is rarely used in practical development—because mainstream compilers (GCC, Clang) promote std::memory_order::consume directly to std::memory_order::acquire, making this attribute almost useless.
 Unless you are writing lock-free data structures and need precise control over dependency chain propagation, you can safely ignore it.

-Verification: Assembly tests confirm that GCC indeed generates identical assembly code for
+Verification: Assembly tests confirm that GCC generates identical assembly code for

-memory_order_consumeandmemory_order_acquire(both useldarfor loads, with no additional dependency chain handling), which explains why[[carries_dependency]]has virtually no effect in practice.
+std::memory_order::consumeandstd::memory_order::acquire(both usingldaron ARM64, with no extra dependency chain handling), explaining why[[carries_dependency]]has virtually no effect in practice.

 Compiler Extension Attributes

 Beyond standard attributes, mainstream compilers support compiler-specific attributes via namespace prefixes.
-Although these are not standard, they can be very useful on specific platforms:
+While not standard, these are useful on specific platforms:

 #if defined(__GNUC__)